Generic name: trandolapril and verapamil (oral route) [ tran-DOE-la-pril, ver-AP-a-mil-hye-droe-KLOR-ide ]

 Chemical Class: Verapamil

-Uses For Tarka
+Uses for Tarka

 Trandolapril and verapamil combination is used to treat high blood pressure (hypertension).
 High blood pressure adds to the workload of the heart and arteries.
 If it continues for a long time, the heart and arteries may not function properly.
 This can damage the blood vessels of the brain, heart, and kidneys, resulting in a stroke, heart failure, or kidney failure.
-Lowering pressure reduces the risk of strokes and heart attacks.
+Lowering blood pressure can reduce the risk of strokes and heart attacks.